Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Introduction

 \section{Introduction}

-As the information overhead grows year by year, the natural language processing community is challenged to bring a method that allows to orient in this endless amount of papers.
-It also relates to the scientific information.
-In order to stay on the cutting edge of the field or quickly get to know the new one, it’s nice to have some ways to make it easier.
-One can say that terms and their definitions are the basic block of any study.
+In this paper, we develop our approach by extracting definitions of terms being used or introduced.
+Extracting definitions helps to track the continuity and frequency dynamics of terminology used in scientific and technical documents over time.
+In~the absence of large-scale Russian corpora with labeled terms, the~problem is relevant.
+The~results of this paper can be used as the basis for terminology extraction tools in analytical systems such as iFORA~(\url{https://issek.hse.ru/en/ifora/}, accessed on 24 April 2025), SciApp~(\url{https://sciapp.ru/}, accessed on 24 April 2025), Neopoisk~(\url{https://neopoisk.ru/publ/}, accessed on 24 April 2025), and~others.
+Information plays a crucial role in the decision-making process to rule R\&D in research institutions, universities, and~companies.
+As~the information overhead grows year by year, the~natural language processing community is challenged to bring a method that allows orientation in this endless amount of papers.
+To~stay on the cutting edge of the field or quickly get to know the new one, it is nice to have some ways to make it easier.
+One can say that terms and their definitions are the basic blocks of any study.
 It would be a handful to have a method that can extract them from literature in order for the learner to get familiar with them.
-It's also useful when analyzing the large amount of scientific data.
+It is also useful when analyzing a large amount of scientific data.
+To~analyze the development of scientific and technological directions, it is important to identify the terminology used and introduced by the authors.
+Classical approaches in scientific and technical analytics use methods of extracting terminology from texts~\cite{Lobanova2024IdentifyingAV, Lobanova2023TrendDU, Devyatkin2018MappingTR} in the form of words and~phrases.